Tui na Massage

 - Critical disease of the heart, brain, liver, kidney, etc

-Tui na during pregnancy is safe, but there are some physical manipulations that need to be avoided, so please ensure to tell me if you are pregnant.
+Tui na during pregnancy is safe, but there are some physical manipulations that need to be avoided, so please ensure you tell me if you are pregnant.